 Evergreen Trees:

 These trees are precisely opposite to deciduous trees.
 The leaves remain on the tree throughout the year, as there is no seasonal shedding.
 As these trees age, old leaves are replaced with new growth.
-Many tropical rainforests are considered evergreens as they favor mostly warm, temperate climates.
+Many tropical rainforests are considered evergreens as they favour mostly warm, temperate climates.

 Examples: Hemlock, Cycads, and Eucalyptus are some examples of evergreen trees.